Modoc St, Duxbury, MA 02332, USA

 Owned By: Town of Duxbury

-Trails through the woods and around retired cranberry bogs at the second highest hill in Duxbury.
+A 120-acre preserve with trails through the woods, around retired cranberry bogs.
+This is the second tallest hill in Duxbury.

 Duxbury purchased this property in 1986 for aquifer protection.
 It is named for the second-tallest hill in town (140 feet above sea level).
 Captain’s Hill (180 feet) on Standish Shore is the tallest.
 In earlier times, Duxbury residents would climb Waiting Hill to search the eastern horizon for ships heading home.
 You’ll just have to imagine such a view now, as the hill is heavily forested.